-- Almost anything you might need can be purchased at your destination, i.e. umbrella, sweatshirt, book, mask/snorkel, and most left behind for another traveler.
+- Almost anything you might need can be purchased at your destination, i.e. umbrella, sweatshirt, book, mask/snorkel.
+You can then leave behind for another traveler.

-- You cannot bring 4 pairs of shoes!
-Have comfortable shoes that are good for walking around town and also suitable (not perfect) for a dinner.
-You can't bring shoes to match different outfits.
-You then need light sandals / flip flops to mix in to let your feet rest, go to the pool, etc. Ideally, you wear the first and just pack your sandals.
+- You cannot bring 4 pairs of shoes or shoes to match different outfits!
+Have comfortable shoes that are good for walking around town and also suitable (not perfect) for a nice dinner.
+You then need light sandals / flip flops to mix in to allow your feet rest, go to the pool, etc. Ideally, you wear the first and just pack your sandals.
 If you must bring dress shoes, hiking boots, or tennis shoes, remember 3 is max (including what you wear on the plane).

 - It’s okay to wear the same clothes…no one notices or cares.
-I used to bring 3 jackets on extended business trips, now just 1.
-I also minimize pants (usually 2) and focus on rotating shirts.
+I used to bring three jackets on extended business trips, now just one.
+I also minimize pants (usually two) and focus on rotating shirts.
 Don’t forget to layer if temperature variance is a factor.